JDLeongomez/JDL_website/content/en/authors/jeronimo-quintero/_index.md

 ---
 # Display name
-title: Jefferson Guillermo Suarez Zambrano
+title: Jerónimo Quintero Martínez

 # Weight
-weight: 2
+weight: 1

 # Username (this should match the folder name)
 authors:
-- jefferson-suarez
+- jeronimo-quintero

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Psicología | Supervisión de investigación desde 2023
+role: BSc Psychology | Research supervision since 2024

 # Organizations/Affiliations
 organizations: